 Win Extra Cash

-American Councils for International Education is globally committed to providing a collaborative realm in which Western scholars and students meet Eastern European.
+American Councils for International Education is globally committed to providing opportunities for Western scholars to meet their Eastern European counterparts.
 Organizations like AC build new networks of knowledge that effect international change.
-Stemming from the Title VIII program put into play by the U.S., AC administers valuable scholarship programs.
-The Title VIII Special Initiatives Fellowship Program metes out a generous $35,000 for advanced scholars heading off to studies in Uzbekistan and other Eastern European countries.
+Stemming from the Title VIII program, the American Councils are able to offer valuable scholarship programs.
+The Title VIII Special Initiatives Fellowship Program metes out a generous $35,000 for advanced scholars heading off to complete studies in Uzbekistan and other Eastern European countries.

-International Research and Exchanges Board (IREX) is an international organization devoted to supporting efforts towards international collaboration and communication.
-In order to effect this, IREX offers a variety of funding options, particularly applicable to the Title VIII initiative:
+International Research and Exchanges Board (IREX) is an international organization devoted to supporting efforts that increase international collaboration and communication.
+In order to have an impact, IREX offers a variety of funding options, particularly applicable to the Title VIII initiative:

 - Individual Advanced Research Opportunities Fellowships are highly competitive among graduate, post-graduate and post-doctoral scholars engaged in research activities in Uzbekistan and other Eastern European countries.
-Applicants must be at least pursuing their Master’s degree to qualify and seeking funding for up to an academic year.
+Applicants must be pursuing Master’s degrees or higher, to qualify for funding that covers expenses for up to a full academic year.

-- IREX Short Term Travel Fellowships provide awards of $5,000 to scholars who can show a highly defined project that is easily managed in the scope of a couple months on location in Uzbekistan.
+- IREX Short Term Travel Fellowships provide awards worth $5,000 each, to scholars who can show highly defined projects, that are easily managed within the scope of a couple months working on-location in Uzbekistan.